holps-7/Python-shopping/README.md

 ## Contributing

-Fell free to pull requests, for contributing.
+Feel free to pull requests, for contributing.

 ## Authors